joncoop/pygame-xbox360controller/README.md

 ## Acknowledgments

-- Thanks to Nathan for doing the testing on his Mac.
+- Thanks to [Jordan](https://github.com/johoule) and Nathan for doing the testing on Macs.
 - Thanks to [Max](https://github.com/DovahRahDoLu) for testing with wireless controllers on Windows.